Laser Therapy for Cancer Treatment

 Laser therapy for cancer treatment

 Laser light is concentrated so that it makes a very powerful and precise tool.
 Laser

-remove very small cancers without damaging surrounding tissue.
+remove very small cancers without harming nearby tissue.

 How are lasers used during cancer surgery?

 It can be used with fiber optics to treat areas of the body that are often hard to

-types of lasers used for cancer treatment:
+reach.
+These are some of the lasers used for cancer treatment:

 Carbon dioxide (CO2) lasers.
-Carbon dioxide (CO2) lasers can remove a very thin layer of tissue from the surface of the skin without
+CO2 lasers can remove a very thin layer of tissue from the surface of the skin without

 removing deeper layers.
 The CO2 laser may be used to remove skin cancers and some

-laser light can be carried through optical fibers to reach less accessible internal parts of the body.
+laser light can be carried through optical fibers to reach internal parts of the body.

 For example, the Nd:YAG laser can be used to treat throat cancer.

 argon laser light to activate chemicals in the cancer cells.